 Click on this website here if you would like more information about Loving Hut restaurants not only in Hanoi, but also other cities n Vietnam.

-Like I said, I have only been to the first one on the address list - the one on Quán Thánh Street.
-Also, you can see that the names and addresses are in Vietnamese because I think it will be much easier to just show these addresses to someone, rather than trying to explain them in English.
+I leave the address in Vietnamese because I think it will be much easier to just show these addresses to someone, rather than trying to explain them in English.

 Further information: at the Loving Hut on Quán Thánh Street, they do buffet on the 1st and 15th of every month according to the Lunar calendar.
 I have never tried their buffet, but I do not see why not.
 You will have a chance to try at least 24 dishes.
 The price is 100,000VND per person which is equivalent to about £3 (I just checked this.
 Shockingly cheap!)